Ilay Hagag

-Ilay Hagag (עילאי חג'ג'; born 07 Nov 2001) is an Israeli professional footballer who plays as a midfielder for Maccabi Haifa F.C.
+Ilay Hagag (עילאי חג'ג'; born 07 Nov 2001) is an Israeli professional footballer who plays as a midfielder for F.C.
+Ashdod, on loan from Beitar Jerusalem.

 Early life

 Hagag was born in Kiryat Gat, Israel, to a Jewish family.
 He is a youth product of Maccabi Kiryat Gat F.C. and Maccabi Haifa.
 On 11 August 2020, he signed his first professional contract with Maccabi Haifa.
 On 5 August 2021, he joined Hapoel Afula on a 2 year-loan in the Liga Leumit.
 He made his debut for Hapoel Afula on 5 August 2021 in a game against Hapoel Kfar Saba F.C. in the 2021-22 Toto Cup.

 On 16 March 2023, he returned to Maccabi Haifa and extended his contract with them for 3 years.
 On 18 July 2023, he debuted with them in a 2–1 UEFA Champions League qualifying win over Ħamrun Spartans.

 International career

 Hagag is a youth international for Israel.
 He was part of the Israel U21s for the 2023 UEFA European Under-21 Championship.